Locked down in China’s Xi’an amid coronavirus outbreak, residents subsist on deliveries of vegetables

 That puts enormous pressure on the city’s officials to bring the outbreak to heel.
 China will host the Winter Olympics in February, and top leaders have been anxious to put their best foot forward for the event.

-Chinese authorities have not said whether any of the cases in Xi’an were the omicron variant.
+Chinese authorities have not said whether any of the cases in Xi’an were caused by the omicron variant.

-At a news conference on Wednesday, a health commission official criticized Xi’an for cases of transmission to other provinces, and said the city needed to strengthen its pandemic controls.
+At a news conference on Wednesday, a health commission official criticized Xi’an for cases of transmission to other provinces and said the city needed to strengthen its pandemic controls.

 When the lockdown began last week in Xi’an, each family was allowed to send one person out every two days to procure food and supplies, but this was tightened on Monday to prohibit any trips out, except for coronavirus testing.